Here’s Why You Need to Take Better Care of Your Pelvic Floor

 What you can do before you get pregnant

 Just in case you need another reason to stop smoking before trying to conceive, think about this: smoking cigarettes increases your risk for stress urinary incontinence, due to pelvic floor damage caused by smoker’s cough.
 Current, and former smokers both have risk, but stopping smoking helps tip the scales in yours (and your baby’s) favor.
 This is also the time to lose some weight, if your body mass index is higher than it should be.
 “Women who weigh more to start with, or who gain a lot of weight during pregnancy, are more likely to have issues with pelvic floor weakness, due to the increased pressure,” explains Dr. Streicher.

 What you can do during pregnancy

 It’s never too early to start strengthening your pelvic floor.
 Dr. Streicher recommends taking a proactive approach, and learning how to do pelvic floor exercises, (also called Kegel exercises), during pregnancy.
 The trick, however, is to make sure you’re doing them correctly.
 “Women are told to do Kegels, but it doesn’t always work for them.
 That’s because most women aren’t taught how to do them properly, or consistently.
 You need to do both things,” she explains.
 In many European countries, pelvic floor health is stressed extensively, both during, and after, pregnancy.
-The United Kingdom’s National Health Service has an excellent Kegel how-to page, you can use as a guide.

 What you can do post-pregnancy